Schepp/sustainable-web-design/frontend.md

 ---

-### How much much energy is my JavaScript eating up?
+### Can I measure the energy impact of my JavaScript?

 ---